jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/martensitic-transformation.md

 ### Strain Memory
-[[pseudoelasticity]] is reversed by the austenite phase being in equilibrium.
+#pseudoelastic is reversed by the austenite phase being in equilibrium.
 In the more popular #SME, strain memory, the variants do not reverse after stress is released.
 Strain is retained until heating allows the multi-variant structure to return: overheating will result in an austentic transformation.
 Some variants will prefer to form under tension/compression, and the localized response will be determined by that.